timyiu478/mit-distributed-systems/papers/write-ups/dtx.md

 * So in most cases, the lock of *A* is not acquired.
 * Thus, other transactions can acquire the lock of *A* without waiting with transaction *Tx1* or *Tx1* can proceed without waiting other transactions.

+Q. In 2PC, is it possible that the worker abort after response "yes" to the PREPARE meessage from coordinator?

+No. The worker only response "yes" if the worker 100% can commit the transaction (e.g. no deadlock).

 ---

 ## Further Study